 In commercial trucks, some black boxes may be continuously recording, while others respond only to sudden braking or acceleration.
 In truck accidents, the trucking company may sometimes be unwilling to hand over the black box information – the attorneys at Biby Law immediately send out preservation letters at the onset of every truck collision case to ensure the data on the 18-wheeler is either turned over or preserved so that it can be turned over once litigation ensues.

-Why the defense wants your cell phone data
+Why does the defense want my cell phone data?

 An automobile accident can leave you with many different types of injuries and financial burdens.
 The negligent actions of another person can leave you in a world of pain, confusion, and grief.
 Whether or not we have relevant and useful cell phone data to extract, our experienced attorneys will work with you every step of the way to ensure you have the best chance at receiving the best possible outcome.
 They will make sure all your questions and concerns are answered.
 Get in touch with one of our lawyers by calling Biby Law Firm or submitting our contact form for a free, no-obligation consultation today.